Stock market today: Wall Street falls and yields wobble following inflation update

 Treasury yields rose immediately after the inflation report when traders trimmed bets that the first cut to rates will arrive as soon as March.
 But they began wobbling soon after that.

-The yield on the 10-year Treasury rose to 4.03% from 3.98% shortly before the report’s release, but it was still down from its 4.04% level late Wednesday.
+The yield on the 10-year Treasury slipped to 3.98% shortly before the report's release, but bounced back to 4.04%, where it stood late Wednesday.

 The two-year Treasury yield, which more closely tracks expectations for Fed action, went on a similar, shaky run.
 It sank from Wednesday night into Thursday morning before jumping after the inflation report and then yo-yoing a couple times.